 2017 Torbay Royal Regatta

-SUPPORTED BY WBW SOLICITORS, AND WINNERS 2000 FITNESS LTD
+SUPPORTED BY GOWMANS SOLICITORS, WINNERS 2000 FITNESS LTD, PRODIRECT RUNNING

 The Riviera Centre Chestnut Avenue Torquay TQ2 5LZ

 Timing chip collection from 3.00pm until 5.30pm